🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Visa Pathways for Engineering Patternmakers
+Visa pathways for Engineering Patternmaker

-TRA Skills Assessment for Engineering Patternmakers
+Skills assessment for Engineering Patternmaker

 Employer sponsorship is the cornerstone of both TSS and ENS pathways for patternmakers.
 Your Australian employer must demonstrate that they need your specific skills and cannot fill the role with an Australian worker.
 For TSS sponsorship, the employer must show genuine short-term skill shortage; for ENS, they must demonstrate a longer-term need and commitment to your employment.